Divorce in Minnesota: The Process

 - Child Custody: Where will the children live?
 Who gets to make decisions about the kids?

 - Spousal Maintenance: Will one spouse have to pay the other spouse maintenance?
 If so, how much and for how long?

 - Marital Assets: How will assets be divided?
 Who gets what?
-What if I got it as a gift or in a will?
+What if it was a gift or given by a will?

 - Debts: How will debts be split up?
 Does it matter who took them on or who benefited from them?